 - Important: Act early!
 After following the tips outlined above, students that are still struggling in a quantitative course should visit their instructor or teaching assistant early in the semester to discuss the problem areas.
-Office hours will be posted on the relevant course NYU Classes site, or at the teaching assistants and faculty webpages.
+Office hours will be posted on the relevant course site, or at the teaching assistants and faculty webpages.

 - Take advantage of the many free of charge workshops offered at Bobst Library.
 For a directory and to sign up please visit this page.